cheapjack/DigitalMigrations/docs/index.md

 [Forensic Architecture](https://www.forensic-architecture.org/) famously won the 2018 Turner Prize and challenge what artists (or architects) are meant to do at all

-[Julian Oliver](https://julianoliver.com/output/) started out doing high end yet philosophically straightforward media-interaction work like [Fijuu](https://www.fact.co.uk/projects/dingdong/julian-oliver-pix-fijuu) which I curated back in 2008, to developing the [Critical Engineering Manifesto](https://criticalengineering.org/) and [making work and projects](https://julianoliver.com/output/) on the edge of speculative design and tools for network activism.
+[Julian Oliver](https://julianoliver.com/output/) started out doing high end yet philosophically straightforward media-interaction work like [Fijuu](https://www.fact.co.uk/projects/dingdong/julian-oliver-pix-fijuu) which I invited him to show in FACT in Liverpool back in 2008: he just kindly sent me the software and a hardware spec and I set it up in the gallery.
+He went on to develop the [Critical Engineering Manifesto](https://criticalengineering.org/) and [making work and projects](https://julianoliver.com/output/) on the edge of speculative design and tools for network activism.
+He now makes doomy (and rightly so) tweets about climate change and offers his coding skills for free to build secure comms for climate activists.
+Using data means you can make political engaging work that may actually help things change for the better.

 Directory of data artists [Big Bang Data Project at Somerset House](http://bigbangdata.somersethouse.org.uk/artists/)